esna/Collaboration-Tags/README.md

 ```html
 	<span class="person" person-id="test@test.com">First Last</span>
 ```
-Note.
 HTML A (anchor) elements are always included as a candidate for possible person information.
 Example:
 ```html
 	<a href="mailto:a@b.c">First Last</a>
 ```